capactio/capact/docs/proposal/20211207-delegated-storage.md

 ## Assumptions

 1. Content Developer should be able to:
-    1. Write manifests without specifying a storage backend (use default one configured by Cluster Admin).
+    1. Write manifests without specifying a storage backend (use default one configured by System Administrator).
 In this case, a static TypeInstance value is stored in the default storage backend.
     1. Specify a specific storage backend as a part of a given Implementation.
 This case supports both static and dynamic TypeInstance values.
-1. Cluster Admin can configure default backend storage for static values.
+1. System Administrator can configure default backend storage for static values.
 1. There are two different cases when it comes CRUD operations on TypeInstances:
     1. CRUD operations on TypeInstance actually manages external resource (e.g. Vault).
 That is, CRUD operations on TypeInstances in Local Hub actually creates, updates and deletes a given resource.
     1. CRUD operations on TypeInstance represents external resources managed in different way (e.g. by running Helm.install).
 That is, CRUD operations on TypeInstances in Local Hub actually registers, unregisters and updates references for external state without changing them.